yuriipolishchuk/fluentd-elasticsearch/README.md

-fluentd-elasticsearch docker image with custom fluentd plugins
+# docker image for fluentd-elasticsearch with custom fluentd plugins:

+* fluent-plugin-rewrite-tag-filter
+* fluent-plugin-rds-log